 “On January 8, 1935, a star was born.
 You see a star is not made, a star is born… The real honest to goodness rags to riches rise of the most inspiring version of the American Dream to ever happen.
 In doing so, Elvis fulfilled the hopes and dreams of an entire generation.
 The world was never to be the same again.
 You see Elvis Presley wasn’t a star, he was a damn galaxy!”

-If you enjoyed this article, more fascinating stories about Elvis Presley and The Beatles can be found in the new book, ELVIS: Behind The Legend: Startling Truths About The King of Rock and Roll’s Life, Loves, Films and Music
+If you enjoyed this article, more fascinating stories about Elvis Presley and The Beatles can be found in the new book, ELVIS AND THE BEATLES: Love and Rivalry Between the Two Biggest Acts of the 20th Century

 For the latest Beatles news, merchandise and events, sign up for our